Our Governing Body

 Meet the Local Governing Body

-Mr Matthew Powell, Trust Governor:
+Mr Matthew Powell, Trust Governor - Diversity and Inclusion:

 I am a recent Computer Science graduate from the University of Huddersfield and moved to Ipswich on joining BT as a Technology Graduate.
 Back in my home town of Blackburn I was a Scout Leader for a number of years where I had the chance to volunteer both at home and internationally.
 When coming to the area I wanted to apply myself and have a positive impact in the community.
 Being a governor at Hillside is a great opportunity to do this.
 I am always pushing for new experiences and to develop the skills of myself and others around me.
-I am really looking forward to the future at hillside and excited for what I can bring to the table.
+I am really looking forward to the future at Hillside and excited for what I can bring to the table.

-Mr Duncan Carragher, Trust Governor:
+Mr Duncan Carragher, Trust Governor - Health and Safety:

 I am senior manager with an MBA in Strategic Management, and 21 years’ experience of leading multi-disciplinary teams in the fields of social care, local government and housing.